kaushikbiswas/sikuli/README.md

 ## Introduction

 ### What is Sikuli
-Automation software that primarily uses image recognition to identify and control UI components Automates what is visually present in the screen
+* It is an automation software that primarily uses image recognition to identify and control UI components
-Uses Python
+* Automates what is visually present in the screen
+* Uses OpenCV as the primary OCR
+* Uses Python as scripting language (known as Jython,  as it runs on Java environment)
-Built in Java so it is multi platform
+* Built in Java so it is multi platform

 ## Setup
 ### Preqrequisites
--	Sikuli uses Python for scripting (Jython)
--	Any scripting skills like JavaScript, Ruby or Python
+-	Knowledge of Any scripting skills like JavaScript, Ruby or Python
+-	Knowledge of OOPS concepts
+- JVM installed in the machine

-### Steps to setup on your machine
+### Steps to setup sikuli on your machine

 -	Verify that JVM is installed in your machine
 -	Go to the [sikuli site](http://www.Sikulix.com)